 ANY OTHER PATIENT SPECIFIC DATA WILL BE REPLACED BY CODES

 You are entitled to ‘opt out’ of having your data shared.
-You can do this by completing the ‘opt out’ form and returning to your GP surgery no later than 23rd June 2021.
-You can find the form here or request from our reception team at your surgery.
+You can do this by completing the ‘opt out’ form below and returning to your GP surgery no later than 23rd June 2021.

 If you have previously opted out of having your data shared and you wish to change your mind you can complete the same form and return to us by 23rd June 2021.